Erik-Nickel/iannwtfael/Final_Project/README.md

 ## Readme
 This readme explaines the structures of our final project.
-This folder contains our model and files concerning our final project for the course "Implementing ANNs with TensorFlow" in the winter term 2021/22.
+This 'Final_Project' folder contains our model and files concerning our final project for the course "Implementing ANNs with TensorFlow" in the winter term 2021/22.

 ## Trained model
 The trained model can be found at 'https://myshare.uni-osnabrueck.de/f/667006a24d4140cf8fdd/', as it could not be uploaded here due to size limitations.